 Waiver of Premium Rider – This rider waives premiums in the event of total disability as defined in the policy contract.

-While both companies use similar build charts, Banner has a slight advantage since they have a standard plus rate between the preferred and standard rates.
+While Banner and Protective use similar build charts, Banner has a slight advantage since they have a standard plus rate between the preferred and standard rates.

 Term Riders – Banner offers term life insurance riders for their 40-year term life policy.

-You may like the idea of a 40-year policy but don’t need the total amount of coverage for 40 years.
+You may like the idea of a 40-year policy but don’t need the total coverage for 40 years.

 This is where Banner’s term riders work well and could save you some money!

-Both companies also offer you a choice of paying your beneficiary in a lump sum or choosing another option, such as a life income settlement option.
+All three companies offer you a choice of paying your beneficiary in a lump sum or another option, such as a life income settlement option.

-Protective offers an accidental death benefit rider for an additional premium.
+Protective and Kansas City Life has an accidental death benefit rider for an additional premium.

 Advantages of 40-Year Term Life Insurance